burakkolukisa/Vehicle-type-classification-using-3-D-magnetic-sensor/ReadMe.txt

 The focal-loss is used with the tensorflow-addons library for the loss function of the DNN model.

+The hyper-parameter codes of the DNN model are available as "DNN_hyper-parameter.py".

-The DNN model and the best models are also avaible under DNN models
+The best scores obtained with the DNN model are stored under the DNN models file.
+You can directly use these models and run "DNN_LoadModel.py" to obtain the results.